Edo period: Foreign trade relations

 The shogunate perceived Christianity to be an extremely destabilizing factor, and so decided to target it.
-The Shimabara Rebellion of 1637–1638, in which discontented Catholic samurai and peasants rebelled against the bakufu—and Edo called in Dutch ships to bombard the rebel stronghold—marked the end of the Christian movement.
+The Shimabara Rebellion of 1637–1638, in which discontented Catholic samurai and peasants rebelled against the bakufu—and Edo called in Dutch ships to bombard the rebel stronghold—marked the end of the Christian movement, this intervention was however largely ineffective, with the Dutch canons proving too small for the castle walls and their bombardment causing little success.
 During the Shimabara Rebellion an estimated 37,000 people (mostly Christians) were massacred.
-In 50 years, the Tokugawa shoguns reduced the amount of Christians to near zero in Japan.

-Some Christians survived by going underground, the so-called Kakure Kirishitan.
-Soon thereafter, the Portuguese were permanently expelled.
-Members of the Portuguese diplomatic mission were executed.
 All Japanese subjects were ordered to register at a Buddhist or Shinto temple.
 The Dutch and Chinese were restricted, respectively, to Dejima and to a special quarter in Nagasaki.
 Besides small trade of some outer daimyo with Korea and the Ryukyu Islands, to the southwest of Japan's main islands, by 1641, foreign contacts were limited by the policy of sakoku to Nagasaki.

-The last Jesuit was either killed or reconverted by 1644.
-By the 1660s, Christianity was almost completely eradicated.
-Its external political, economic, and religious influence on Japan became quite limited.
-Only China, the Dutch East India Company, and for a short period, the English, enjoyed the right to visit Japan during this period, for commercial purposes only, and they were restricted to the Dejima port in Nagasaki.
-Other Europeans who landed on Japanese shores were put to death without trial.
+The last Jesuit was either killed or committed apostasy by 1644 and the last organized missionary activity ended mid-century.
+For more than two centuries until the ban on Christianity was lifted in the 19th century, Christianity's political, economic, and religious influence on Japan became quite limited.
+Some Christians survived by going underground, the so-called Kakure Kirishitan.
+To avoid detection, they hid in the remote regions of Kyushu and disguised their practices from government officials and informants.
+By the 1640s, all Jesuits and other missionaries were executed, expelled, apostatized and forced seclusion.
+In 1865, after more than two centuries of hiding, a group of Kakure Kirishitan revealed themselves when Japan was forced to end its isolationist policies.